meodai/rampensau/README.md

 Function returns an array of unique random hues.
 Mostly useful for generating a list of hues to use with `hueList`.
 Alternatively you can use `(x) => Math.random()` as the `hEasing` function in `generateColorRamp` but this will not guarantee unique hues.

 - `startHue` float 0…360        → Starting point of the hue ramp.
 0 Red, 180 Teal etc..
+When omitted, a random hue is picked using `rndFn`.
 - `total` int 3…∞               → Amount of base colors.
 - `minHueDiffAngle` float 0…360 → Minimum angle between hues.
 - `rndFn` function()            → Random function.
 Defaults to `Math.random`.